Most Asian markets rise as traders await key US data

 With a third successive interest rate cut already priced in, trading has softened ahead of key indicators this week that could still play a role in the central bank’s planning over the next year.

-Money markets have put the chances of a Dec 10 cut at around 90%, with another three forecast by the end of next year.
+Money markets have put the chances of a Dec 10 cut at around 90 percent, with another three forecast by the end of next year.

 And Andrew Brenner at NatAlliance Securities said this could lead to a “hawkish cut”.